 "A Subtle Abuse" cartoon by nakedpastor David Hayward

-In fact, this problem will increase.
-As we become more outspoken against obvious abuse and broadcast it without restraint, abusers will go underground and become less obvious and more subtle in ways that will require a more wisdom and honesty to discern.
+In fact, this is a problem I think is going to increase.
+As we become more outspoken against obvious abuse and broadcast it without restraint, I believe abusers will go underground and become less and less obvious and more and more subtle in a way that will require a more insightful and exacting discernment.

-Possibly.
-However, this is another dilemma people face: many want to be a part of a community, especially their religious community.
+On the one hand I agree.
+However, on the other hand, this is another dilemma people face: many want to be a part of a community, especially their religious community.
 There are many people who long to be a part of a church.
-They have this right.

 and suffer some abuse or leave

 What strategies are being used, consciously or unconsciously, to keep you under control?

 What is being done to make you conform to being a viable member of the unit or community?

 Here are the more subtle ways you may be being abused without you even knowing it.
 This can occur in any relationship from a spouse and a family, to a pastor and a church, a boss and a company, a leader and a group, or people of influence and a movement.

 - You are not allowed to speak your mind honestly and truthfully.